Juanpagab99/Juanpagab99/README.md

 ### Summary 🎯
-As a QA engineer & Full Stack developer, I am quite passionate about technology.
+As a software developer and QA engineer, I am quite passionate about technology.
 My sense of belonging, common sense, and responsibility are qualities that I value and apply in my daily work.
 In addition, I have a strong work ethic and great communication skills, which allow me to collaborate effectively in multicultural teams.
 I am a proactive person, and I am always willing to take on and overcome new challenges.
 I am eager to expand my knowledge in order to adapt to different workflows, environments, emerging technologies, and the latest trends.

 📫 <b>Find me at:</b>
 <p>